mackenzie-remote/eetest/WALKTHROUGH.md

 minikube   Ready     master    20s       v1.10.0
 ```

-### Creating Our First Application in Kubernetes
+### Creating Our First Application in Kubernetes using the CLI

 Before we start, we need a docker image.
 We could create our own `Dockerfile`, build our own image, create an account on a public docker image repository (for example, [Docker Hub](https://hub.docker.com/)) and upload this image.

 In this instance though, we will simply use a Python Hello World image that is available for us to use.

-### kubectl run vs kubectl apply -f

-Again, for the simple reason of speed, we will use `kubectl run` to launch our container.
-For an application that is being created correctly, we should not really do this except for quick tests, and should instead write `yaml` files that we can commit to source control.

 ### Hello-World